 Thanks to the step-input nature of the training data in this example, this ROM can estimate the high-fidelity model’s results for any given input.
 However, ROMs are limited by the training data collected.
 So, it’s important to capture the full operational space that the system simulation or digital twin might experience.

 Additionally, if the model ever changes, then the training data will no longer be valid.
 Therefore, a new ROM must be created from training data collected from the updated model.

-To build the systems simulation, you have to start linking ROMs, algorithms and other physical data into a systems model.
+To build the systems simulation, you have to start linking Reduced Order Models, algorithms and other physical data into a systems model.
 For instance, now that you have a thermal ROM of the battery, you will need to add more physics to the system model — such as the current and voltage relationship within the battery.

 Systems level model of a battery